CGI-NRM/SeqDB-documentation/requirements/SeqDB-Portal-requirements.md

 4. Questions : Is paging possible, if our results are greater than x ( for instance 100 records ) ?

+### Non-Functional requirements

+Search functionality:

+    1. Should be possible to search for ‘arctos’
+    2. When 'Swedish' is chosen :  Should be possible to search for the vernacular name - 'Björn' (upper- and lowercase)
+    3. When 'English' is chosen :  Should be possible to search for the vernacular name - 'Bear' (upper- and lowercase)

+***

 ## Introduction (after testing the “3.17-SNAPSHOT”)
 The below suggestion are written after testing the “3.17-SNAPSHOT”<p>
 The public-UI is using the database from SeqDB.